 The fact is, nothing is really different about the human life inside the womb when you trace growth all the way back to fertilization.
 Life is a continuous development from conception to birth and even until the time we die.

-No contraceptive or abortifacient can protect you from the growing epidemic of STDs (sexually transmitted disease).
+No contraceptive or abortifacient can protect you from the growing epidemic of STDs (sexually transmitted disease, also known as STIs, sexually transmitted infections).
 Neither can condoms provide complete protection from STDs or pregnancy.
 STD infection can occur in both males and females whether or not a condom is used.
 Sometimes it seems that there is a health care philosophy in America that assumes you are incapable of making choices that will completely protect you from STDs and pregnancy.
 Why not tell the truth about how you can be completely protected?
 Here it is?

 The surest way to avoid pregnancy or any infection with a sexually transmitted disease is to practice sexual abstinence (abstain from any sexual contact) while single.
 If you marry, select a partner who is not infected with an STD and remain sexually faithful during marriage.